 One of the most well-known presentation architects has to be Nancy Duarte from Duarte Design, a consultancy that is probably most famous for working on Al Gore’s slide presentation that ultimately became the Oscar-winning An Inconvenient Truth.

-There’s an interesting Nancy Duarte interview on the Six Minutes website, where she describes how to avoid some of the pitfalls in making presentations.
+There’s an interesting Nancy Duarte interview on the Lewis Howes YouTube channel, where she describes the importance of storytelling and how to avoid some of the pitfalls in making presentations.

 “Better PowerPoint Presentations” Video